matthewdordal/redux-history-push-middleware/README.md

 **metaKey**

-The `action.meta` property must be an object.
-If `metaKey` is not provided the default will be `pushToRoute`.
-If metaKey is provided then that value should be used as the key to hold the route string in the meta object.
+The property to search for in the `action.meta` object of actions.
+It's value should be a string that matches a route.
+Defaults to `pushToRoute`.

 Example: